furenberger/weather.furenberger.com/Readme.md

 ### Localhost

 The ideal set up for debugging is two terminals.
 You can run one just like the server but then the logs only appear for the UI.
+You could even run a third/fourth terminal with the tests too.

 One Terminal (client)
 `cd client && npm run start`

 Second Terminal (server)
 `npm run start` (or `npm run start:nodemon`)

+You will need a .env file (make a copy of .env.fake and rename)

+Get your mapbox token: https://www.mapbox.com/
+Get your openweather token: https://openweathermap.org/